BruceEckel/WinterTechForum-hugo/content/travel/index.md

 1. For your return trip, reverse the order of the above.
 Note that if you buy a round-trip ticket from Alpine Express the total cost is a bit cheaper.

+1. When returning, try to arrange it so your light rail train arrives at the airport at least 90 minutes before your flight leaves.
+If you do so, you can check your baggage at a special desk at the light rail station.

 ## The Cheapest Way (With Others)
 -   Denver is a hub for Southwest Airlines and Frontier Airlines, so you can usually